richstokes/InfiniChat/README.md

 # Use different models
 pipenv run python app.py --model_a qwen:latest --model_b deepseek-r1:latest

+# Start a debate
+pipenv run python app.py --debate_topic "Dogs are better than cats"
 ```

 After running, a conversation transcript will be saved to `conversation_history.txt`.